Atlas Copco Air Compressors in Scotland

 Lowest Total Cost of Ownership

-As you will likely keep your new Air Compressor for at least 7 – 10 years, around 80-90% of your total cost of ownership in this period will be in electrical energy costs.
+As you will likely keep your new Air Compressor for at least 7–10 years, around 80–90% of your total lifecycle costs cost of ownership in this period will be in electrical energy.

-By investing a little more upfront for one of Atlas Copco’s Premium Efficiency Air Compressors from Design Air Scotland, you will likely spend significantly less over the lifespan of the equipment.
+By investing a little more upfront in one of the many Atlas Copco products Atlas Copco’s Premium Efficiency Air Compressors from Design Air Scotland, you will likely spend significantly less over the lifespan of the equipment.

-At Design Air Scotland, we can be flexible to meet your payment requirements.
-We appreciate that purchasing an Atlas Copco Air Compressor is a long term investment, so we can help you finance your purchase over 3-60 months
+At Design Air Scotland, we are flexible to meet your payment requirements.
+We appreciate that buying an air compressor purchasing an Atlas Copco Air Compressor is a long-term investment, so we can help you finance your purchase over 3–60 months.
+We also offer short-term rental and long-term lease options for seasonal demands, temporary projects, or emergency use.

 Instead of waiting for a return on your investment, make a saving immediately.
 We can demonstrate that your monthly payments will be lower than the electrical cost savings your new compressor will provide.

-We’re confident that our Guardian Service Plan will ensure that your new air compressor continues to run reliably and efficiently.
-However, in the event it doesn’t you wont pay a penny for the repair.
+We are confident that our Guardian Service Plan, which uses only official Atlas Copco compressor parts, will ensure your new air compressor continues to run reliably and efficiently.
+However, if it does not, you will not pay a penny for the repair.

 Air Compressor options to suit all budgets